d6y/liftmodules-builder/README.md

 * Specify the latest Lift version in this build
 * Build all participating modules using the version of Lift specified in this build.
 * Build via Jenkins and email on error/warning.
-* Publish successful builds into the external modules repo.
+* Publish successful builds into the Sonatype repo.

 Status
 ------

-* External modules and Lift version is defined in `project/LiftModulesBuildAll.scala`
+* This build is capable of `+publish` multiple modules.

 * The Google Analytics module [has been modified](https://github.com/d6y/liftmodules-googleanalytics/commit/8eb5db84b8b2ae346ca437a89449cb0d7478e03b) to be compatible with this (i.e., it uses the `liftVersion` Setting)
-* package does the right thing, but we have no control over where the output JAR is written.

 TO DO
 -----

-* Ensure target directory is created on cloudbees for `publish` to avoid "Forbidden" error: https://github.com/harrah/xsbt/issues/323

-* Override credentials settings to avoid local dev having to set up credentials in /private/liftmodules/cloudbees.credentials
+* Add a regular Lift module and see if that works.

+* Decide what to do about PGP signing during build.
+I guess we have a credentials file on the /private area of the build server and the PGP password in the build file.

-* Support building and publishing SNAPSHOTS
+* Support non-snapshot builds

-* Talk to Lift team about triggering build for SNAPSHOT

 Gotchas
 -------